 - Long-term contracts will be more difficult to terminate.
 Where the parties can adjust the price or the method for calculation of the amount they owe each other, there is no need to completely undo the contract.
 This is especially true of concession contracts since the parties are often looking at lengthy revenue streams. - Short-term contracts could be at significant risk.
-If a specific part at a set time had to be delivered from a country with export controls or delayed travel, those contracts may be difficult to enforce. - Private disputes are also subject to other pressures that can impact the dispute, whether it be bankruptcy or insolvency, pressure to do 'whatever it takes' that then leads to fraud or embezzlement, or the dramatic weakening of the economy as it relates to businesses exposed to certain sectors, reducing the appetite for dispute.
+If a specific part at a set time had to be delivered from a country with export controls or delayed travel, these contracts can be difficult to enforce. - Private disputes are also subject to other pressures that can impact the dispute, whether it be bankruptcy or insolvency, pressure to do 'whatever it takes' that then leads to fraud or embezzlement, or the dramatic weakening of the economy as it relates to businesses exposed to certain sectors, reducing the appetite for a dispute.

-Crises can present enormous opportunities as well as risks for private industry, and the response to the spread of the covid-19 pandemic is no different.
-It is an evolving challenge with little precedent, and the disputes that arise have the potential to vary greatly.
+Crises can present enormous opportunities and also risks for private industry, and the response to the spread of covid-19 will be no different.
+It is an evolving challenge with little precedent, and the disputes that may arise now could look quite different from those that appear after any second or third wave.
 Unlike the financial crisis of 2008, it is not readily clear who the winners and losers are.
 The dramatic measures to prop up the economy adopted by some states may be enough to keep some companies afloat but unwilling to take their claims into arbitration.
 In other cases, the reaction by the state may be something that all participants have to swallow, even if that means reduced revenue from the paying customer down to the parts supplier.